meerachotai/benchmark_imprinting/README.md

 ### Required conventions:

-#### FASTQ files
-For this particular step, a specific FASTQ file name is required in order to map the reads correctly.

-* The file name MUST end with the suffix **`cross_replicate.fq`**
-* The address and the prefix of the file names should be placed under the option -f

-**Example:**

-The simulation steps above have the following file for the first (1) replicate, for the replicate cross AxB with the prefix being `$strainA_$strainB_`.
-Adding the file's location to the prefix, the file is called: `$outdir/reads_simul/$strainA_$strainB_AxB_1.fq`.

-Following the above convention, under -f option place: -f `$outdir/reads_simul/$strainA_$strainB_`

-If you followed with the steps 1 and 2, there's no need to use -f at all, it is done for you by default.

 #### FASTA and annotation files

 For the annotation files, depending on your file's convention, the 'attributes' column will have a different label (ID, Parent etc.).
 HTseqcount needs to know what this label is under its option -i.
 This script also has an option -i for you to provide this, with the default being set as ID.
 For more information on the conventions, refer: http://gmod.org/wiki/GFF3#GFF3_Format